SatrioKamaludin/gadjianFE/README.md

 # gadjianFE
-Front End application test for Gadjian
+Front End application test for Gadjian, main files are located on master branch